-Use of UofSC e-mail: You are required to use your UofSC email account throughout this course.
+Use of UofSC email: You are required to use your UofSC email account throughout this course.
 The instructor will use Blackboard to send regular email messages to students; the Blackboard system utilizes students' UofSC email addresses as the default.
 It is the student's responsibility to ensure that his/her email accounts work properly in order to receive email.
 Therefore, students should make it a habit to check your UofSC email account daily.
-However, if you cannot access your UofSC email or prefer to have your personal email address linked to your UofSC email account daily.
-However, if you cannot access your UofSC email or prefer to have your personal email address linked to your UofSC email account, contact the Division of Information Technology (DoIT) Help Desk at (803) 777-1800, or visit the online service portal at (https://shibboleth.sc.edu/idp/Authn/UserPassword) to ask how to have your email accounts linked.
+However, if you cannot access your UofSC email or prefer to have your personal email address linked to your UofSC email account, contact the Division of Information Technology (DoIT) Help Desk at (803) 777-1800, or visit the online service portal at (https://shibboleth.sc.edu/idp/Authn/UserPassword) to seek assistance in having your personal and UofSC email accounts linked.
 You also could ensure that the email you check regularly is set in Blackboard by trying the following:

-- Click on the My UofSC tab along the top of the page in Blackboard - In the Tools module, click on "Personal Information" - Click on "Edit Personal Information" - Scroll down to the listing for Email
+- Click on the My UofSC tab along the top of the page in Blackboard. - In the Tools module, click on "Personal Information." - Click on "Edit Personal Information."

-- In the box will be listed what Blackboard has as your email address.
-If you wish to change it, delete the email address in the box and type in the email address you want to use. - Click on the Submit button at the top or bottom of the page. - E-mail response (weekdays and weekends): Students are encouraged to contact the instructor via email if they have questions or concerns.
+- Scroll down to the listing for "Email." - In the box will be listed what Blackboard has as your email address.
+If you wish to change it, delete the email address in the box and type in the email address you want to use. - Click on the "Submit" button at the top or bottom of the page. - E-mail response (weekdays and weekends): Students are encouraged to contact the instructor via email if they have questions or concerns.
 Students can expect a response from the instructor within 48 hours on weekdays.
 However, if an email is sent to the instructor on a holiday, on a Friday after 4:00 p.m., or on a Saturday, the response time may increase. - Subject line details: When emailing the instructor, always create a new subject line to reflect the topic of your email.
-Please begin your subject line with "Winter 2020 RETL 201" and then include additional information. - Professional communication guidelines: Students are expected to communicate with the instructor and with each other professionally at all times.
+Please begin your subject line with "Winter 2022 RETL 242" and then include additional information. - Professional communication guidelines: Students are expected to communicate with the instructor and with each other professionally at all times.
 All emails should include a new subject line, a formal greeting, an error-free message and a closing.
 Students may also post questions pertaining to the course on the Blackboard Course Cafe for colleagues to address.
-All discussion board posts should stay focused on the subject at hand and remain professional yet cordial. - Syllabus information: Students should review the course Syllabus, which includes the course calendar, so they are fully aware of all course policies, assignments and requirements.
-Students should reference the Syllabus frequently to ensure they are keeping up with course policies, assignments and requirements.
+All discussion board posts should stay focused on the subject at hand and remain professional yet cordial. - Syllabus information: Students should review the course Syllabus, which includes the course calendar, so they are fully aware of all course policies, assignments, requirements, and deadlines.
+Students should reference the Syllabus frequently to ensure they are keeping up with all course policies, assignments, requirements, and deadlines.